The Israel Project: Press information

-TIP enagaged with the media and public instituions on Israel issues, initially emphasizing outreach to media outlets perceived as hostile to Israel.
+TIP enagaged with the media and public institutions on Israel issues, initially emphasizing outreach to media outlets perceived as hostile to Israel.
 It offered reporters backgrounders, tours of Israel, and access to Israeli officials.
 It also used polling to test language, including for Israeli governments.

 TIP conducted polling and public opinion research with US focus groups and advised Israeli experts and political leaders on the most effective factual ways to present their views to US audiences: "We share [our] information with all the political leaders across the political spectrum because they're the ones being interviewed on television" TIP also provided information to journalists by offering background material, press conferences, and one-on-one interviews with these experts and political figures, such as Shimon Peres.
 TIP has supplied information for thousands of news stories around the world, as part of their "pro-Israel media advocacy" efforts.
 TIP also bought commercial time to air pro-Israel advertising on CNN, MSNBC, Fox News and other cable networks.

-TIP's President and CEO, Josh Block, a former official in the Clinton Administration and spokesman for AIPAC, published an op-ed in 2016 critical of the "increasingly isolationist wing of the Democratic party", which he called "neo-progs".
+TIP's president and CEO, Josh Block, a former official in the Clinton Administration and spokesman for AIPAC, published an op-ed in 2016 critical of the "increasingly isolationist wing of the Democratic party", which he called "neo-progs".

 Publications

 During Block's tenure, TIP launched TheTower.org, a publishing platform, and The Tower magazine, a long-form online magazine published monthly.
 David Hazony was editor-in-chief of the publications.

+The Tower Magazine was established in 2013.
+Founding editor-in-chief David Hazony served until leaving in 2017.
+In 2013, The Forward described TIP under Block's predecessor as having had a reputation as "Israel’s most effective nongovernmental public relations agency."
+Mark Dubowitz, the CEO of think tank Foundation for Defense of Democracies, described The Israel Project's publications, of which The Tower Magazine was one, as "unique and credible."